almirbanjanovic/cloud-playground-infra/README.md

 ### IAM role suggestions

+- Contributor
-- Contributor (scope: subscription or resource group as needed)
+  - Scope: Subscription or Resource Group as needed
-- Storage Blob Data Contributor (scope: storage account used for Terraform state)
+- Storage Blob Data Contributor
+  - Scope: Storage Account used for Terraform state
+- User Access Administrator
+  - Scope: Subscription or Resource Group as needed for managed and RBAC deplyed via IAC
 - Additional roles as required by the environment

 ---